What Is Pickleball?

 The name comes from the gentlemen Joel Pritchard who invented the game in 1965 in Washington State, who use to have a dog named Pickle.
 Every time the dog took off with the ball they would holler at Pickle to bring back the ball hence the name "pickleball".
 It’s a sweet sport with a sour name!

-Pickleball started in 2010 at the Woodstock Badminton Club located at 310 Hunter Street, where it is played by all age groups 5 days a week.
-In the Spring, Summer and Fall, pickleball is also played at the outdoor pickleball courts located at 176 Park Row located 5 minutes away from the Club.
+Pickleball started in 2010 at the Woodstock Badminton Club located at 310 Hunter Street, where it is played by all age groups and skill levels 6 days a week.
+In the Spring, Summer and Fall, pickleball is also played at the free City operated outdoor pickleball courts located at 176 Park Row located 5 minutes away from the Club.

 Everyone is welcome to come out and try one of North America's fastest growing sports!
 Pickleball is a great way to get active, keep active, and have fun at the same time.
 It has great aerobics value.